-The new Concussion Awareness Training Toolkit (CATT), led by Dr. Shelina Babul, Associate Director/Sports Injury Specialist with the BC Injury Research and Prevention Unit, is based upon the established international principles of the 4th Zurich Concussion Consensus Statement.
-The aim of CATT is to standardize concussion recognition, diagnosis, treatment and management.
+The Concussion Awareness Training Toolkit (CATT), led by Dr. Shelina Babul, Associate Director/Sports Injury Specialist with the BC Injury Research and Prevention Unit, is based upon the established international principles of the 4th Zurich Concussion Consensus Statement.
+The aim of CATT is to standardize concussion recognition, diagnosis, treatment, and management.
 Good concussion management may decrease the risk of brain damage and potentially reduce long-term health issues.

-CATT for Parents, Players and Coaches
+CATT for Parents, Players and Coaches (CATT PPC)

 Developed in partnership with the BC Ministry of Health, CATT PPC provides up-to-date educational training on the recognition, management and prevention of concussions in the form of: